Layout

 Implementing a cross functional team model is the most effective way to optimize a project’s performance, to identify opportunities to reduce cycle time, and to ensure that the broader team (aka the extended team) is functioning efficiently.
 It is particularly critical when the team is large and geographically dispersed.

-The cross functional team model consists of four to six functional leads, typically from Program Management (scrum master) and product management (product owner), engineering, design, and quality assurance.
+The cross functional team model consists of four to six functional leads (comparisons of two typical leads: program management vs product management), engineering, design, and quality assurance.
 They share the responsibility of delivering the project within the defined objectives.

 With an emphasis on strong leadership skills, the team can serve as an effective nucleus for driving execution, escalating project issues, and managing cross-functional dependencies.
 This cross functional team, meeting on a frequent basis led by the program manager, is responsible for communicating to the extended team, which is either geographically isolated or in secondary functions.
-The program manager is vital in this leadership role.
+The program manager is vital in this product management leadership.

 Creating a Project Team Wheel for each project helps to clarify the relationship between the cross functional team and support organization.